kbdharun/kbdharun/README.md

 <p>Want to Know more about me , ok then continue Reading

-So, Did You Know that My Favourite Musician is Micheal Jackson.And I like all his songs and albums.  </p>
+So, My Favourite Musician is Micheal Jackson.And I like all his songs and albums.  </p>

 My Aim is to contribute something to Github and it's community and make a Difference in it.